-Finance costs comprise interest expense on borrowings.
+Finance costs comprise bank charges and interest expense on borrowings.
 Borrowing costs that are not directly attributable to the acquisition, construction or production of a qualifying asset are recognised in profit or loss using the effective interest method.

 Foreign currency gains or losses on financial assets and financial liabilities are reported on a net basis.